JacobDFrank/jacobdfrank/src/content/Home.md

   of Individualized Studies</a> where I spent most of my time managing and working on a <a href="https://www.jacobdfrank.com/projects/tawOrgSite">yearly design conference</a> with some inspiring faculty and students.
-I keep a list of design resources for anyone interested in getting into the field
+I keep a list of <a href="/projects/MyDesignResources">design resources</a> for anyone interested in getting into the field

   I spend the rest of my time cooking, eating too much fruit, climbing and gallery hopping.
 ---